 • Spanish: Ella ayuda a su amigo

-• Portuguese: Ela ajuda o amigo
+• Brazilian Portuguese: Ela ajuda o amigo

 • Italian: Lei aiuta il suo amico